namespacelabs/foundation/RELEASING.md

 1. Create a Github PAT with `write_packages` permissions and place it in `~/.config/goreleaser/github_token`.
 This allows GoReleaser to upload to Github releases.
 2. Pick a new version (check the existing tag list): `git tag v0.0.24`
-3. Run the release `goreleaser release --rm-dist`.
+3. Run the release `goreleaser release --clean`.
 4. After the release is complete, remember to remove the `dist` directory to keep your workspace size small.